-34.11.7 Minor in Human Ecology
+34.12.7 Minor in Human Ecology

-Students in the Nutrition and Food major (see §34.11.3) or in the Nutrition major (see §34.11.4) may choose to complete a minor in Human Ecology by incorporating the following ★18 into their program by careful selection of their Approved Program Electives and Free Electives.
-Depending on course selections made in completing their major and minor areas of study, students may be eligible to apply to become a professional Human Ecologist or Professional Home Economist (information is available from 3-02 Human
+Students in the Nutrition and Food major (see §34.12.3) or in the Nutrition major (see §34.12.4) may choose a minor in Human Ecology by incorporating the following ★18 into their program through careful selection of their Approved Program Electives and Free Electives.
+Depending on course selections made in major and minor areas of study, students may be eligible to apply to become a professional Human Ecologist or Professional Home Economist (information is available from 3-02 Human Ecology Building).

-Ecology Building).
 Students in the Nutrition major who are pursuing the competencies for dietetics will require extra credits to obtain this minor.
-See \$34.1(4) and Note.
+See §34.1(4) and Note.